 • Tampering with a government record

-Call Dallas Felony crimes defense attorney Roger E. Haynes for a personal, confidential, free criminal case evaluation today at 214-526-3300.
+Call Dallas Felony criminal lawyer Roger E. Haynes for a personal, confidential, free consultation today at (214) 526-3300.

 If you scanned through the list of crimes above and found what you were charged with listed there then unfortunately you have been charged with a felony.
 In Texas a felony conviction can carry long-term and very serious consequences in addition to whatever the punishment might be for that crime.

 For example you’ll lose your right to vote if you are convicted of felony.
 You can never again express your opinion about the direction the country should be going by voting for the candidate of your choice.
 You just be along for the ride while the rest of us decide these things for you.

 Also, under federal law, you will never be able to legally own a firearm.
 Think about this . . . if you are an avid hunter or enjoy occasionally going hunting or hope to one day teach your kids to enjoy the outdoors hunting, you will never be able to do that again.

 Here at the Law Offices of Roger E. Haynes we want to help you avoid that conviction on your record.
 We have over 22+ years of experience handling felony cases.
 It would be a privilege for us to serve you and your family by representing you in court.

 Our goal is to assist each and every client as an individual.
 No two cases are ever exactly the same.
 We do this by listening to your side of the story, addressing your concerns, providing answers to your questions, investigating and fighting the charges against you, discussing the options available for defenses, and ultimately making sure that you understand your rights in the criminal justice system before you make a decision of how you want to handle your case.